cosmosgame/save-the-world/content/articles/index.md

   - All of me, All of you, All of us
     - Integral
     - Love
-- Who am I
-  - Need for explaining myself
-    - If I can do this...
-    - Software engineer
-      - resistance then (not cool) embrace it
-      - learnings (briefly mention)
-      - focus on practical, measurable results
-      - link to other page
-    - Seeker
-      - truth
-      - personal growth (Japan kaizen)
-    - Spirtiual awakening
-  - All of me, All of you, All of Us
-- Stone soup
-  - I need your help
-  - Stone soup story
-  - Asking for what I want
-    - Marketing and promotion
-    - Web design
-    - Stories
-  - First steps
-    - Believe it is possible
-    - Get clear that we actually want it
-      - believe we are worthy of it
-    - Practical plan
-  - RFC
-    - Embrace when you are wrong
-  - Open Source
-    - Github
-      - This site
-      - PR's Pull request
-        - Not just like a wiki
-        - but allows change and improvement
-    - Copyright
 - The Work
   - Definition of success
     - All of Us
     - Child focused
     - Joy
+  - Overview
+    - Patterns of history: What wants to happen next
+    - Growth and healing mindset
+    - Reclaiming spirituality
+- We need a map
   - Need for models
     - Challenger disaster
+      - Describe
-      - Sneaky switch
+      - Model mismatch
+        - Manager had wrong level
+        - Engineer did not understand manager's level
+      - Sneaky switch.
+We have all been operating at the wrong level
     - Beyond stupid and evil
-  - Overview
-    - Patterns of history: What wants to happen next
-    - Reclaiming spirituality
-- Patterns of history
   - Spiral Dynamics
     - History
+      - Ken Wilber, Integral theory
       - My take -- social constructs
     - The colors
       - Beige
       - Purple
         - Spirit
       - Red
         - Empire
           - Alexander the Great,
           - Attilla the Hun
           - Columbus
         - The problem
         - Olympics
           - personal excellence
       - Blue
         - Jesus and Mohammed
         - Neo Confucianism
           - Attilla goes from red to blue
         - Martin Luther King and Gandhi
       - Orange
         - Enlightenment
         - Black ships
       - Green
         - Reaction to Reason
         - Hakomi principles
         - Difference between Blue
       - Yellow
         - Integral
+        - All of me
         - Yellow organizations
           - Hakomi
           - HAI
           - Medicine
             - How to change your mind
               - Michael Pollan needed green to get here
           - Maps example
       - Turquoise
         - Showing up
+        - All of me, All of you, All of us
         - Turqoise organizations
           - Just starting to happen
           - Revolutionary Love project
             - video
             - step through the colors
       - Tick-Tock
         - Oscillation
         - Hectave